Ariv756/justeat/README.md

 - Grunt start : Start running a local server to view banners and generate gifs.
 - Grunt watch : Updates debug version of the blog whilst you make changes.
 - Grunt debug : Builds a debug version of just the html5 banners.
-- Grunt test : Builds a release version of the html5 banners ready to test in flash talking.
+- Grunt release : Builds a release version of the html5 banners ready to test in flash talking.

 Note, if you're overriding a css property using media queries, there property needs to be in the default properties for the rule. e.g.